300 win club

 Future club possibilities

-Several young pitchers could also eventually join the club, such as Felix Hernandez, who is the youngest pitcher among those with 100 career wins, or Justin Verlander who reached 150 wins during his age 31 season in 2014 and is still going strong.
+Several young pitchers could also eventually join the club, such as Felix Hernandez, who is the youngest pitcher among those with 150 career wins, or Justin Verlander who reached 150 wins during his age 31 season in 2014 and is still going strong.
 However, pitchers who post high win totals in their 20's are not usually those who end up in the club; the key to achieving the mark is longevity after the age of 30, and particularly continued success in the second half of that decade and beyond.
 For example, Roy Oswalt posted back-to-back 20-win seasons in 2004-2005, becoming only the third pitcher in the new millennium to do so, but his career stalled after he crossed the 150-win threshold.
 Verlander, himself, faltered in his early 30s and his chances diminished greatly, even though he eventually bounced back.
 Other potential candidates included Cy Young Award winner Johan Santana, whose career was derailed by injuries.
 At present, among established starters, Kershaw might lead the pack in the hunt for 300.
 Bill James' Favorite Toy, a statistical projection tool, shows little confidence in anyone eventually reaching the mark, giving all relevant active pitchers a zero percent chance of getting there (in fact, most pitchers are not even on pace for 200 career wins).
 But reaching 300 wins always requires beating the odds.
 Through age 30, for example, Tom Glavine's chances were only 6 percent.

 While many baseball observers believe that it may take decades, if ever, to produce another 300-game winner unless changes occur along the way that increase potential win totals (such as de-emphasizing relief pitching), such commentators have regularly been proven wrong in the past.
 The odds are that at least one other pitcher who is currently active (as of the mid 2010s) will join the club by the early 2020s.

 |Pitcher||Wins||Date of 300th||Teams|